DIVE THE PRISTINE NINGALOO REEF

 Exmouth Navy Pier

-All dive sites in Lighthouse Bay feature pristine coral formations and an array of beautiful tropical fish, but each site here is unique.
+All dive sites in Lighthouse Bay feature pristine coral formations or limestone ledges which are home to an array of beautiful tropical reef fish.
+However, each site is unique.

 For example, the Lighthouse Bay dive site known as The Labyrinth has a turtle cleaning station, Gulliver’s is inhabited by several species of rarely seen frogfish, and Dibley’s Drop-Off is an amazing deep water dive location reaching 27 metres.
 Some sites are drift dives, while others feature gentle currents.
 Other popular dive sites in Lighthouse Bay include Blizzard Ridge and Helga’s Tunnels.

 The Ningaloo Reef itself offers an amazing range of dive sites, either along the west side of Exmouth’s North West Cape or just outside Coral Bay.
 Dive sites along the Ningaloo Reef range from 6-35 metres deep, with many sites being suitable for divers of all experience levels.

 The Ningaloo Reef’s unique near-shore location and close proximity to the Continental Shelf, plus the tropical flow of the north-south running Leeuwin Oceanic Current means almost anything can turn up on a reef edge dive.
 Divers could come face to face with marine mega fauna such as manta rays or loggerhead turtles, large fish including trevally, potato cod and giant groper, right down to tiny, intricate creatures such as peppermint shrimps or coral crabs.
 You just never know what you’ll see!